Alberta Golden Bears football: Recent history

-In the 2000s, the Golden Bears had seen mixed results as the team made the playoffs in five of ten seasons between 2001-2010.
+In the 2000s, the Golden Bears had seen mixed results as the team made the playoffs in five of ten seasons between 2001 and 2010.
 In four of those seasons, Alberta reached the Hardy Cup, but came away with losses each time.
 Despite playing in the Hardy Cup in 2010, the Golden Bears finished winless in 2011 following the resignation of longtime head coach Jerry Friesen.
 UBC defaulted two wins to Alberta that year, but the following season was once again winless as the Golden Bears finished at the bottom of the standings.
 The Golden Bears saw improvement in 2014 by posting a 3-5 record, but finished fifth and missed the playoffs for the fourth straight year.
 The program saw further regression in 2015 and 2016, posting just two and one win seasons, respectively.

 In 2017, the Golden Bears returned to the playoffs following a six-year absence by qualifying in the last week of the season by defeating the powerhouse Calgary Dinos and finishing 3-5.
 Because UBC and Manitoba finished with 2-6 records, the Golden Bears finished in fourth place and in playoff position, led by the strong play of Hec Crighton Trophy winner, Ed Ilnicki.
 The team lost the Canada West Semi-Final to the same Dinos by a score of 39-22.
 In the following year, the team was once again out of the playoffs, finishing 2-6, which included a default win after the Regina Rams had to forfeit a victory due to the use of an ineligible player.

 Recent season results

+National postseason results

+Alberta is 4-1 in national semi-final games and 3-3 in the Vanier Cup.